shixiuhai/xiyan_mcp_server/README.md

 ### Installing from pip

 Python 3.11+ is required.
-you can install the server through pip, and it will install the latest verion
+You can install the server through pip, and it will install the latest version:

 ```bash
 pip install xiyan-mcp-server